FriedSock/smeargle/Readme.md

 ![alt tag](https://raw.github.com/FriedSock/smeargle/master/assets/unsaved.gif)

-Realtime highlighting of new unsaved lines (that cannot be given any other colour)
+Real time highlighting of new unsaved lines (that cannot be given any other colour)

 ##Installation

-This plugin has been designed for compatability with [Pathogen](https://github.com/tpope/vim-pathogen) and [Vundle](https://github.com/gmarik/Vundle.vim) package managers — it is highly recommended you use one if you do not already.
+This plugin has been designed for compatibility with [Pathogen](https://github.com/tpope/vim-pathogen) and [Vundle](https://github.com/gmarik/Vundle.vim) package managers — it is highly recommended you use one if you do not already.